Coastal Renaissance ferry current position

 As facilities, the Coastal Renaissance ship offers:

 - Sitka Coffee Place (forward on Deck 6) is a premium seating lounge fitted with comfortable leather chairs, 4-seat tables and its own bar serving snacks and drinks.
 The lounge provides 180-degree panoramic views from slanted floor-ceiling windows.
 Dining options include Morning Menu / Breakfast Bar (cold cereals, fruits, hot oatmeal with toppings, ham and cheese croissant, baked goods, fruit loaves) and Afternoon-Evening Menu items (Salad Bar / priced by weight, sandwiches, sushi, soups, baked goods, fruit loaves, snacks, yogurt, fruit cups, ice cream, cookies).
-At Sitka Coffee Place are also served hot and cold beverages, including Starbucks Coffee.
+Also served at Sitka Coffee Place are hot and cold beverages, including Starbucks Coffee.

 - Coastal Cafe (aft on Deck 6) is a self-serve buffet restaurant with 2-seat tables and panoramic views from slanted floor-ceiling windows.
 The Cafe offers a wide variety of healthy and fast food items, such as Bread Garden panini sandwiches, burgers and fries, wraps, sushi, fresh-made salads, hot and cold entrees ("White Spot" food station), dinner plates, Pirate Paks (kids menu), carving station, various breads, desserts, light snacks, beverages (including beer and wine by the glass).